-Most wireless surround sound systems have a maximum range between 100 to 120 dB (or 64 to 600W).
-However, keep in mind that most people leave a concert with ringing ears, so you likely will never have to push your wireless surround sound system to its highest volume.
+Most wireless surround-sound systems have a maximum range of 100 to 120 dB (or 64 to 600W).
+However, remember that most people leave a concert with ringing ears, so users will likely never need to set their wireless surround-sound system to its highest volume.

 Number of Speakers

-Wireless surround sound systems typically come in a 5.1 configuration.
-With this system, three speakers are placed in front of you occupying the front left, center, and front right locations.
-Two other speakers are placed on either side of your central listening location, like a couch or chair, leaving one subwoofer positioned alongside the center speaker.
-This configuration is the most popular, and it meets the standards for most streaming sites with Dolby Digital 5.1 or DTS 5.1 audio formats.
+Wireless surround-sound systems typically come in a 5.1 configuration.
+With this system, three speakers are placed in front, occupying the front left, center, and front right locations.
+Two other speakers are placed on either side of the central listening location, such as a couch or chair, leaving one subwoofer positioned alongside the center speaker.
+This configuration is the most common, and it meets the standards for most streaming sites with Dolby Digital 5.1 or DTS 5.1 audio formats.

-However, if you want more sound in your room, you can install two more speakers and place them in the back left and back right positions for a 7.1 setup.
-A 7.2 arrangement will add another subwoofer to the ensemble, or you could put in two or four ceiling speakers for a 7.1.2 or 7.1.4 speaker set.
+However, users who want more sound in their room can install two more speakers and place them in the back left and back right positions for a 7.1 setup.
+A 7.2 arrangement will add another subwoofer to the ensemble, or the user could put in two or four ceiling speakers for a 7.1.2 or 7.1.4 speaker set.

-Just keep in mind that most people don’t have this type of setup, which means that most media doesn’t accommodate a full 7.1.4 surround sound system, so you may not be getting the most out of your speakers.
+Just remember that most people don’t have this type of setup, which means that most media doesn’t accommodate a full 7.1.4 surround-sound system, so users may not be getting the most from their speakers.

 Ease of Connection